redsky-engineering/rs-framework/README.md

 This uses the npm package standard-version which will automatically increment the package.json version as well as git tag the commit and put all commit notes into the CHANGELOG.md

+Push up the changes and tags to master branch on remote, make sure to include tags

+`git push --follow-tags origin master`

 Finally, publish to npmjs.org with the command

 `yarn build:publish`